02-003 Code of Conduct_20212-003

 (to be witnessed by Commissioner)

 NOTE: This is a sworn (affirmed) affidavit of the deponent only.
-No investigation has been
+No investigation has

-CODE OF CANADA provides that: everyone commits perjury who, with intent to mislead, makes
+CRIMINAL CODE OF CANADA provides that: everyone commits perjury who, with

-before a person who is authorized by law to permit it to be made before him a false statement
+intent to mislead, makes before a person who is authorized by law to permit it to be

-under oath or solemn affirmation by affidavit, solemn declaration or deposition or orally, knowing
+made before him a false statement under oath or solemn affirmation by affidavit, solemn

-that the statement is false, is guilty of an indictable offence and liable to a term of imprisonment
+indictable offence and liable to a term of imprisonment not exceeding fourteen years

-not exceeding fourteen years (sections 131, 132) or by summary conviction (section 134).
+(sections 131, 132) or by summary conviction (section 134).
+Signing a false affidavit

-Signing a false affidavit may expose you to prosecution under section 131 and 132 or 134 of the
+may expose you to prosecution under section 131 and 132 or 134 of the Criminal Code,

-Criminal Code, R.S.C 1985, c.
+R.S.C 1985, c.
 C-46 and also to civil liability for defamation.